Before you start dreaming

-up that garden plan, it helps to know what you can expect from the
+up your garden plan, it helps to know what you can expect from the

 flowers you’ve already got.
 The first step is having a clear